HMS Illustrious (87): Post-war career

 She was refitted and modernised from January to August 1948.
 Captain John Hughes-Hallett relieved Edwards on 14 June.
 The ship was recommissioned in early September.
 While at anchor in Portland Harbour on 17 October, one of her boats foundered 50 yd short of the ship in heavy weather; 29 men lost their lives.
-Illustrious resumed her duties in early 1949 and conducted trials and training for Avengers, Fireflies, Gloster Meteors, de Havilland Sea Hornets, Vampires and Seafires.
+For his gallantry during a rescue attempt, Boy 1st Class Alf Lowe was awarded the Albert Medal for Lifesaving.Illustrious resumed her duties in early 1949 and conducted trials and training for Avengers, Fireflies, Gloster Meteors, de Havilland Sea Hornets, Vampires and Seafires.
 On 10 June Hughes-Hallet was relieved by Captain Eric Clifford.
 During a severe gale in late October, the ship aided the small coastal steamer SS Yewpark that had lost power.
 The weather was too bad for Illustrious to rescue the steamer's crew, but she pumped fuel oil overboard to flatten the seas until a tug arrived to rescue the ship on 27 October.
 On 2 May 1950, she arrived at Birkenhead to commemorate the launch of the new carrier Ark Royal the following day with the First Lord of the Admiralty, George Hall, 1st Viscount Hall, aboard.
 A Hawker Sea Fury crashed while landing on 15 May, killing the pilot and two members of the deck crew.
 The prototype of the turboprop-powered Fairey Gannet anti-submarine aircraft made its first carrier landing aboard on 16 June.
 This event was also the first landing of any turboprop aircraft aboard an aircraft carrier.

 Captain S. H. Carlill assumed command on 24 June and the Illustrious resumed deck-landing training.
 On 8 and 9 November the Supermarine 510 research aircraft made the first ever landings by a swept-wing aircraft aboard a carrier.
 This aircraft was one of the ancestors of the Supermarine Swift fighter.
 A month later the ship began a four-month refit and hosted the first carrier landing of the de Havilland Sea Venom on 9 July 1951.
 Later in the month she hosted the Sea Furies of 802 and the Fireflies of 814 Squadrons for Exercise Winged Fleet.
 Captain C. T. Jellicoe relieved Carlill on 27 August and the ship ferried 10 Fireflies of 814 Squadron to Malta beginning on 1 October.
 She exchanged them for Firebrands for the return voyage.
 On 3 November she began loading the 39th Infantry Brigade of the 3rd Infantry Division in response to the riots in Cyprus that broke out when Egypt abrogated the Anglo-Egyptian treaty of 1936.
 She set sail two days later and arrived at Famagusta on 11 November.
 She returned to Portsmouth on 19 November and began loading the 45th Field Regiment, Royal Artillery, the 1st Battalion, Coldstream Guards, and the Bedfordshire and Hertfordshire Regiment two days later.
 Illustrious set sail on 23 November and reached Famagusta on 29 November.
 She returned to Portsmouth on 7 December and she did not leave harbour until 30 January 1952 when she resumed her customary role as a training ship.